12 of the cheapest countries in Europe you can travel to

-Looking for an affordable getaway to Europe?
+Looking for an affordable Europe trip?
 There are tons of cheap European destinations, which can make for the perfect vacation spot!
-Budget travellers rave about these destinations for their memorable experiences, food and culture.
+Budget travelers rave about these destinations for their memorable experiences, food and culture.
 So, if you’re looking for the best way to save money, here are 12 of the cheapest countries in Europe you’ll want to add to your list.

 One of the Western European options you’ll want to consider is Spain.
 Although popular cities like Barcelona and Madrid can cost more, there are tons of affordable spots throughout in Spain.
 Seville and Valencia are great options, which are less busy and full of local Spanish culture.
 You’ll get to experience the architecture and taste the flavours of Spain all on a budget.

 Compared to other Mediterranean countries, Montenegro is easy to travel through without spending a lot.
 Most travelers will visit cities along the coastline like Budva and Kotor, but there are tons of other spots inland you’ll want to explore.
 Hike through some of their national parks and experience the rocky hills and breathtaking mountain views of Montenegro.
 Pro tip: visiting during off-season can help to save money with lower prices and less crowds.

 Top cities in Portugal, like Lisbon and Porto, are on most of our travel bucket lists.
 All budget travelers should add Portuguese cities like Algarve and Cascais into the mix.
 These cities are the perfect spot to enjoy the sun.
 You can spend your days immersing yourself in Portuguese culture and food, all without breaking the bank.